 - Helps airlines meet regulations

-- Protects airlines' revenues as they will continue to fly cargo to Europe and not be banned
+- Protects airlines' revenues as they will continue to fly cargo to Europe and not be banned or be impacted by regulatory non-compliance penalties

 - Reduces costs as validation processes and costs may be "mutualized"